coyorkdow/coyorkdow/README.md

 ## What's new

-I am working on a powerful C++ reflection and serization framework, which is non code generation, and is compatiable with native C++ syntax as much as possible.
+I am working on a powerful C++ reflection and serization framework, which is non code generation, and as compatible as possible with native C++ syntax.
 It is designed to provide a protobuf similar syntax and semantics, but everything is defined in C++'s headers & sources.

 Follow the https://github.com/coyorkdow/liteproto to receive my latest update.